nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_cgms/README.rst

    You can configure this name using the ``CONFIG_BLE_ADV_NAME`` Kconfig option.
    For information on how to do this, see `Configuring Kconfig`_.
 #.
 Connect to your device using the `nRF Toolbox`_ mobile application with the :guilabel:`Continuous Glucose` service.

 #.
+Your mobile phone should now attempt to pair with your device to encrypt the link.
+   When prompted, check that the passkeys are the same before confirming by pressing **Button 0** on the kit and confirming on the mobile phone.

+#.
 Observe that the text ``Connected`` and ``CGMS Start Session`` is printed in the COM listener.
 #.
 Observe that you receive the simulated battery status of the kit in the mobile application.
 #.
 Observe that you receive the CGMS records in the mobile application.